 International Sherry Week (November): The city of Jerez de la Frontera, in Andalusia, is the birthplace of sherry.
 This weeklong celebration includes sherry tastings and special pairing menus.

-Spring (March through May)
+Spring in Spain (March to May)

 Spring in Spain is also part of the shoulder season, with moderate weather.
 After the wet and chilly winter, spring is marked by blooming flowers and abundant natural beauty, making it the perfect time to enjoy hiking, biking, and other outdoor sports.

 In the western Andalusian city of Seville, spring is when the orange blossoms come out: the trees are covered in white buds, making for an attractive and sweet-smelling experience in the region’s parks.
 Another good reason to visit Seville in the spring is for its famous Semana Santa (Holy Week) processions, taking place in the week preceding Easter Sunday.
 During this traditional festival, members of the city’s religious brotherhoods wear capes and pointed hoods.
 They parade between Seville’s most important churches, carrying painted religious figures and crosses.